tweag/python-monorepo-example/2017-06-27-streaming-libraries.md

   output string has been fully evaluated.

 These conditions embody the amount of thinking that the programmer needs to do without help from the compiler.
-They are as many opportunities for the programmer or the language's runtime system to screw up and end up with a non-streaming or an incorrect program.
-In Haskell, traditionally people have been exploiting lazy evaluation to build streaming programs: if we can somehow produce a string that represents the entire contents of a file, we could plug that string as an input to `headLine` and hope that only the first line will ever be evaluated and loaded in memory.
+They present some opportunities for the programmer or the language’s runtime system to screw up, so that we end up with a program that is either not streaming or is incorrect.
+In Haskell, traditionally, people have been exploiting lazy evaluation to build streaming programs: if we can somehow produce a string that represents the entire contents of a file, we could plug that string as an input to `headLine` and hope that only the first line will ever be evaluated and loaded in memory.
-But this is a dangerous proposition.
-The type system is no longer distinguishing whether a `String` is a list of values, a computation which will produce the values on demand, or a computation which requires a file handle to complete successfully.
+But this is a dangerous assumption.
+The type system no longer distinguishes whether a `String` is a list of values, a computation which will produce the values on demand, or a computation which requires a file handle to complete successfully.